 Getting Your First-Class Airman Medical Certificate

-First-Class Airman Medical Certificate Requirements
+First-Class Airman Medical Certificate: FAA Requirements & Disqualifying Conditions

-Distant Vision: 20/20 in each eye, with or without correction.
+- Distant Vision: 20/20 in each eye, with or without correction.

-Intermediate Vision: (50 years and older) 20/40 with or without correction.
+- Intermediate Vision: (50 years and older) 20/40 with or without correction.

-Near Vision: 20/40 in each eye, with or without correction.
+- Near Vision: 20/40 in each eye, with or without correction.

-Color Vision: The necessary colors for the safe performance of duties.
+- Color Vision: The necessary colors for the safe performance of duties.

-For instance, monovision contact lenses, are not an acceptable form of correction for piloting per the FAA.
+For instance, monovision contact lenses are not an acceptable form of correction for piloting per the FAA.
 Monovision lenses have one lens crafted for near vision, while the other is made to help distant vision.
-The effect is that depth perception and binocular vision are impaired.
+This type of lens, while beneficial for some, can impair depth perception and binocular vision.

 Nose, Throat, Equilibrium

-You might be surprised to find out that there are health requirements for your nose and throat.
-Any first-class airman cannot have any diseases or conditions of middle or internal ear, oral cavity, pharynx, larynx or nose that is aggravated by flying or interferes with the ability to effectively communicate clearly:
+You may be surprised to learn that there are health requirements for your nose and throat too.
+No first-class airman can have any diseases or conditions of the following that are aggravated by flying or interfere with the ability to effectively communicate clearly:

 Mental & Neurological

 There are a number of mental standards for the first-class airman medical certificate.
-No history of a personality disorder that is severe and repeatedly manifests, ‘a psychosis,’ bipolar disorder, substance dependence (of any substance other than tobacco or caffeine beverages), and more.
+No history of a personality disorder that is severe and repeatedly manifests, clinical evidence of psychosis, bipolar disorder, substance dependence (of any substance other than tobacco or caffeine beverages), and more.